thesuperzapper/deploykf-website/content/user-guides/access-kubeflow-pipelines-api.md

     [Kubeflow Notebooks](../reference/tools.md#kubeflow-notebooks) detects any PodDefaults which are in a Profile Namespace.
     Users may tick a checkbox under `"Advanced Options"` → `"Configurations"` to apply a PodDefault when spawning a new Notebook.

-    If you wish to apply a PodDefault to ALL new Notebooks, see the "advanced pod options" section of [Configure Kubeflow Notebooks](../guides/tools/kubeflow-notebooks.md#advanced-pod-options).
+    If you wish to apply a PodDefault to ALL new Notebooks, see the [Kubeflow Notebooks Configuration](../guides/tools/kubeflow-notebooks.md#kubeflow-pipelines-authentication) guide.

 #### Example Python Code